 “Oh, said Shateri, you already know how to fight.
 Well, stand up and show me what you can do.
 Have you ever held a proper weapon?”

-“Here, try this machete, I want to see if you can handle this one.”
+“Use this machete.
+I want to see if you can handle it.”

 “This one is good.
 Let’s go.”